fscorrupt/awesome-stars/README.md

 - [pavlobu/deskreen](https://github.com/pavlobu/deskreen) - Deskreen turns any device with a web browser into a secondary screen for your computer
 - [infracost/vscode-infracost](https://github.com/infracost/vscode-infracost) - See cost estimates for Terraform right in your editor💰📉
 - [jorenn92/Maintainerr](https://github.com/jorenn92/Maintainerr) - Looks and smells like Overseerr, does the opposite.
 Maintenance tool for the Plex ecosystem
+- [compiler-explorer/compiler-explorer](https://github.com/compiler-explorer/compiler-explorer) - Run compilers interactively from your web browser and interact with the assembly
 - [AnandBaburajan/Kukkee](https://github.com/AnandBaburajan/Kukkee) - Meeting poll tool.
 Bring people together, at the right time!
 - [TetrisBlack/Kukkee](https://github.com/TetrisBlack/Kukkee) - The free, open source and self-hostable Doodle alternative
 - [lukevella/rallly](https://github.com/lukevella/rallly) - Self-hostable doodle poll alternative.
 Find the best date for a meeting with your colleagues or friends without the back and forth emails.